0

 Introduction

-Aquatic stem plants offer a huge variety of colors and leaf shapes, however, hobbyists often shy away from growing them.
-A common experience for newer hobbyists is that the stem plants grows well for a time period, then after a couple of trimming cycles, the bottom stems deteriorate and the aquarist is at a loss of what to do.
-In this guide, we will explain how to maintain aquatic stem plants in good form long term.
+Stem aquatic plants offer a huge variety of colours and leaf shapes, but hobbyists are often intimidated by them.
+A common experience for newer hobbyists is that the stem plants grow well for a period of time, then after a few trimming cycles the lower stems deteriorate and the aquarist is at a loss as to what to do.
+In this guide we will explain how to keep aquatic stems in good condition for the long term.

-Stem plants come in a huge variety of colors and shapes.
-Mastering stem plants open the doors to huge variety of possible plants to use in your aquarium.
+Stem plants come in a huge variety of colours and shapes.
+Mastering stem plants opens the doors to a huge variety of possible plants to use in your aquarium.

 Growth patterns of stem plants

-Most stem plants continually grow upwards from the apical bud.
-This allows the plant to grow tall and gain an advantage over other shorter plants by growing closer to the light and shading their competition.
-For aquatic plants, this growth strategy also allows the plant to eventually breach the water line, giving the plant access to surface air.
-These are tremendous competitive advantages - perhaps this is why so many aquatic species come in the form of stem plants.
+Most stem plants grow continuously upwards from the apical bud.
+This allows the plant to grow tall and gain an advantage over other shorter plants by growing closer to the light and shading its competitors.
+In aquatic plants, this growth strategy also allows the plant to eventually break through the waterline, giving it access to surface air.
+These are huge competitive advantages - perhaps this is why so many aquatic species are stem plants.

-Stem plants grow continuously both vertically and often outwards as well.
+Stem plants grow continuously both vertically and often outwards.
 Here the slower growing red Xyris plant is in danger of being shaded by the faster growing stem plant bushes around it.

-The downside of using stem plants in the aquarium is that many of them are fast and aggressive growers, with little limit on the maximum height that they can attain - most species will hit the top of hobbyist size aquariums given enough time.
-The tall growth of stem plants also shade surrounding species, stunting their growth if the tall stem plants are left untrimmed and unchecked.
-On the plus side, plant competition also affects algae - a tank with aggressive, fast growing plants creates an environment that is hostile to algae growth, and such densely grown in tanks tend to be very algae resistant.
+The disadvantage of using stem plants in the aquarium is that many of them are fast and aggressive growers with little limit to the maximum height they can reach - most species will reach the top of hobbyist size aquariums given enough time.
+The tall growth of stem plants also tends to shade surrounding species, stunting their growth if the tall stem plants are left untrimmed and unchecked.
+On the positive side, plant competition also affects algae - a tank with aggressive, fast-growing plants creates an environment hostile to algae growth, and such densely planted tanks tend to be very resistant to algae.

-Stem plants suffer from self-shading and overcrowding quickly in fast growing tanks, leading to the deterioration of the lower portions of the plant.
-From a layout perspective, stem plants that grow quickly also change the look of the planted area from a day to day basis.
-For all these reasons, growing aquatic stem plants pose a unique challenge for aquatic gardeners.
-Many aquascapers who are focused on hardscape will avoid using stem plants entirely due to the difficulty of managing them.
+Stem plants suffer from self-shading and overcrowding in fast growing tanks, leading to deterioration of the lower parts of the plant.
+From a layout perspective, fast-growing stem plants also change the appearance of the aquarium.
+For all these reasons, growing aquatic stem plants is a unique challenge for aquascapers.
+Many aquascapers who focus on hardscape will avoid using stem plants altogether due to the difficulty of managing them.

 Basic propagation

-All species of stem plant can be propagated in a simple fashion, by cutting off the top few inches of a stem plant and planting it directly into the substrate.
-New buds and roots both grow out from internodes.
-Internodes that are buried will naturally sprout roots.
-For matured stems that have already sprouted side shoots, these side shoots can also be cut off and replanted once they reach a couple of inches in size.
-Stem plants are among the easiest plants to propagate.
+All stem plant species can be easily propagated by cutting off the top few centimetres of a stem plant and planting it directly into the substrate.
+New buds and roots will grow from the internodes.
+Buried internodes will naturally send out roots.
+Mature stems that have already produced side shoots can also be cut off and replanted when they are a few centimetres in size.
+Stem plants are some of the easiest plants to propagate.

 Trimming stem plants